paulquevedojdrf/neovim-config/README.md

 If you pick a file to open from the picker list you can use `CTRL+o` to jump back to your previous buffer

+## pyright LSP

+`pyright` is used as the python LSP for static analysis and code-completion (`plugins/lsp.lua`).
+For it to work correctly you first need to install `pyright` globally using `npm`
+- `npm install -g pyright`

+npm can be installed as a system package.
+On ubuntu use `apt install nodejs npm`

 ## References

 - https://dev.to/slydragonn/ultimate-neovim-setup-guide-lazynvim-plugin-manager-23b7